 command not found: ifconfig

-So, how do you find the IP address then?
-Let me show you how to do that.
+You may wonder how do I find my IP in Linux then?
+Let me show you that.

 Find IP address in Linux command line